 In August 2017, VegFund surveyed vegan activists to learn more about your backgrounds and experiences in vegan advocacy.
 The results will help guide us in refining and expanding our grant programming, resources, and systems to support your excellent work.
 We hope you will find them interesting too.

 VegFund distributed the survey at the Animal Rights National Conference in Washington, D.C., and the International Animal Rights Conference in Luxembourg.
 We also emailed the survey to more than 3,600 individuals on our email list and posted it on our website and through our social media channels (Facebook and Twitter).
 The following is a summary of the survey results as of September 11, 2017, at which time we had received 429 responses.

 What We Learned

 Locations: VegFund supports vegan advocates worldwide with grant funding and online resources.
 As a U.S.-based organization, the majority of our grantees are located in the United States, but we have an ever-growing international base of grantees.

-This map indicates where our grantees are located, followed by a “top three” overview (country, city, U.S. state).
+The map shown in figure 1 indicates where our grantees are located, followed by a “top three” overview (country, city, U.S. state).

 Top three countries:

 - United Kingdom